SARS-CoV-2 Alpha variant: Prevention

 By late 2020, several COVID-19 vaccines were being deployed or under development.

-However, as further mutations occur, concerns were raised as to whether vaccine development would need to be altered.
+However, as further mutations occurred, concerns were raised as to whether vaccine development would need to be altered.
 SARS-CoV-2 does not mutate as quickly as, for example, influenza viruses, and the new vaccines that had proved effective by the end of 2020 are types that can be adjusted if necessary.
 As of the end of 2020, German, British, and American health authorities and experts believe that existing vaccines will be as effective against VOC-202012/01 as against previous variants.

-On 18 December, NERVTAG determined "that there are currently insufficient data to draw any conclusion on… [a]ntigenic escape".
+On 18 December, NERVTAG determined "that there are currently insufficient data to draw any conclusion on... [a]ntigenic escape".

 As of 20 December 2020, Public Health England confirmed there is "no evidence" to suggest that the new variant would be resistant to the Pfizer–BioNTech vaccine currently being used in the UK's vaccination programme, and that people should still be protected.